sforesi/u3_hw_sequelize_practice/README.md

 ## Creating Models

-To create a new model run:
+To create a new model, run:

 ```sh
 sequelize model:generate --name <Your Model Name Goes Here> --attributes <someattribute>:<somedatatype>,<other stuff...>